2i2c-org/2i2c-org.github.io/content/blog/2022/ci-cd-improvements/index.md

 Here are the major changes we implemented:

 - We separated out each hub's configuration into its own file, or set of files.
 For example, [here is 2i2c's `staging` hub configuration](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/2i2c/staging.values.yaml).
 - We created a separate `cluster.yaml` file that holds the canonical list of hubs deployed to that cluster and the configuration file(s) associated with each one.
-For example, [here is 2i2c's GKE cluster configuration](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/2i2c/cluster.yaml).
+For example, [here is 2i2c's GKE cluster configuration](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/2i2c/cluster.yaml), which contains a reference to the previously mentioned [staging hub](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/2i2c/cluster.yaml#L14-L26).
 - We updated [our deployer module](https://github.com/2i2c-org/infrastructure/tree/master/deployer) to do the following things:
   - Inspect the list of files modified in a Pull Request.
   - From this list, calculate the name of a hub that required an upgrade, and the name of its respective cluster.
-  - Trigger a GitHub action that would deploy changes in-parallel for each cluster/hub pair.
+  - Trigger a GitHub Actions workflow that would deploy changes in parallel for each cluster/hub pair.

-In addition to these structural and code changes, we also developed new GitHub Actions that control the entire process.
+In addition to these structural and code changes, we also developed new GitHub Actions workflows that control the entire process.

 ### A GitHub Actions workflow for upgrading our JupyterHubs

-We defined a new GitHub Action that carries out the logic described above.
+We defined a new GitHub Actions workflow that carries out the logic described above.
 These are all defined in [this `deploy-hubs.yaml` configuration file](https://github.com/2i2c-org/infrastructure/blob/master/.github/workflows/deploy-hubs.yaml).
-Here are the major steps in this action, and what each does:
+Here are the major jobs in this workflow, and what each does:

 1. `generate-jobs`: Generate a list of clusters/hubs that must be upgraded, given the files that are changed in a Pull Request.
    - Evaluate an input list of added/modified files in a PR